strawhat547/strawhat547/README.md

 - 👋 Hi, I’m @strawhat547
 - 👀 I’m interested in coding and stuff about computer science and history
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning golang and javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me eWlueWFuZ3N0cmF3aGF0QGdtYWlsLmNvbQo=(may decode by base64)

 <!---
 strawhat547/strawhat547 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.